cboswel/MARTePlot/waveformGenerator/1b-VariableParams/README.md

 1-CSV
 =====

+NB: These scripts call the Main.sh script in this directory, which contains a hard-coded path to my MARTe2 directories.
+These must be pointed to your MARTe2 installation before use.

 This is version 0.1 of the MARTe2 signal generator.
 It works by using the WaveformGAM to generate a sine, square and saw wave.
 These are all then sent through a multiplexer to let the user switch between them while the application is running.
 In the final verison, 8-variable, the amplitude and period of the wave can be changed live as well.
 These live changes are done by sending a UDP packet through localhost, which is picked up and read by MARTe.

 To send a comand through UDP, run the bash script `./tweak` with three arguments: